godotengine/godot-website/collections/_article/rendering-cpu-optimizations.md

 For us, as engine developers, we have the added challenge of needing to optimize for a wide range of potential games.
 We don’t have just one target, we have thousands of moving targets and we only know there is a serious problem when people make bug reports.
-That being said, we can identify and make many improvements just testing using our existing demos and open source games.
+That being said, we can identify and make many improvements just testing using our existing demos and open-source games.

 The best tool for identifying CPU bottlenecks is a CPU profiler.
-They come in many shapes and sizes, Godot even has two built into the editor (one for profiling GDScript code and another for profiling the renderer exclusively).
+They come in many shapes and sizes.
+Godot even has two built into the editor (one for profiling GDScript code and another for profiling the renderer exclusively).
 However, when working on engine code itself, you need to use an external profiler.
 Godot has support for building with [Tracy](https://docs.godotengine.org/en/stable/engine_details/development/profiling/tracy.html) to do tracing profiling,